Michael Timlin: Swindon Town

 In November 2006, he joined League Two promotion chasers Swindon Town.
 He made his debut for Swindon against Bury on 25 November.
 He scored his first goal for Swindon at home to Notts County, which earned them a point.
 Timlin's performances saw Paul Sturrock attempt to extend the loan deal.
 Chris Coleman agreed to the extension on the terms that Timlin extended his full contract with Fulham.

 On 13 March 2008, Timlin rejoined Swindon on loan for the remainder of the season, making 10 appearances.
 On 3 May, hours after the conclusion of the 2007–08 League One season, it was announced that he had joined Swindon on a permanent two-year deal.
 He officially joined his new club on 1 July 2008.
 Ahead of the 2008–09 season, Timlin was given the number 4 shirt.

 Timlin began the 2008/2009 season in his preferred central midfield role.
 However, Maurice Malpas took Timlin out for the visit of Leeds United, and on his return to the squad a week later, he appeared on the left side of midfield.
 Towards the end of October, when Malpas' defensive-minded approach hadn't appeared to work, Timlin was moved to yet another new position on the left side of the defence to fill the gap of injured Jamie Vincent.
 Adapting well, Timlin also stood in as captain in the absence of Hasney Aljofree.
 Maurice Malpas was sacked in November, and Timlin moved back to central midfield under caretaker manager David Byrne.

 As Danny Wilson took charge, Timlin was playing at left side of defence again, but after Wilson's first game in charge, Timlin was moved to the left side of midfield and then back to central midfield.
-Timlin was ever-present in the cemtre of midfield for the remainder of the season, only missing two games through suspension.
+Timlin was ever-present in the centre of midfield for the remainder of the season, only missing two games through suspension.
 The 2009–10 season was frustrating for Timlin as he spent most of the season on the bench, during which time the club was making their attempt to reach the Championship, losing out to Millwall in the Playoff Final at Wembley.
 Despite a lack of first opportunities, Timlin signed a new one-year deal after being offered a new contract.

 At the start of the 2010–11 season, Timlin appeared on the bench for a number of games before joining Southend United on loan.
 Upon his return from a loan spell with Southend United, Timlin made his first appearance since September, when Swindon Town played Brentford in the quarter final of Southern Section.

 Timlin signed a two-year contract extension with Swindon on 23 June 2011. stating that he had never considered leaving the Robins despite recurring interest from Southend United.
 Ahead of the 2011–12 season, Timlin praised newly manager Paolo Di Canio for his influence.
 Despite signing the contract extension, Timlin re-joined Southend on loan again at the end of August 2011 which resulted in a permanent switch in January 2012.